niicholai/Dice-Game/README.md

 - Made color changes to be more aesthetically pleasing.

 V1.
--Created to work on DOM manipulation with JavaScript.
+- Created to work on DOM manipulation with JavaScript.